 The School of Pharmacy accepts applications only for the fall semester.
-Before an application can be considered, you must have the Pharmacy College Admission Test (PCAT) results - see the SOP website for current PCAT requirements - and TOEFL scores reported to us.
+Before an application can be considered, you must have the TOEFL scores reported to us, if applicable.

-The PCAT booklet explains procedures that must be followed by foreign students to obtain testing.
-Applicants who have demonstrated significant achievement through PCAT scores and grade point average and who will complete both the pre-pharmacy and general education requirements may receive an admission interview.
+Applicants who have demonstrated significant achievement through grade point average and who will complete both the pre-pharmacy and general education requirements may receive an admission interview.
 The purpose of the interview is to give you an opportunity to personally present your unique qualifications and see if our program will meet your needs.